PhakornKiong/ALS-Context/README.md

 ## als.run<R>(defaults: Record<string, any>, callback: (...args: any[]) => R, ...args: any[]): R

+Runs a function synchronously and start the boundary of a context, anything set to be run from within the callback will have the same context.

 ***Parameters***

 - ***defaults***: Optional `Map` or `Record` containing default values for the context